 Generation of block random seed

-How validators affect seed
+How validators affect the seed

 The algorithm used to select validator task groups for each shard (w, s) is deterministic pseudorandom.
-It uses pseudorandom numbers embedded by validators into each masterchain block (generated by a consensus using threshold signatures) to create a random seed, and then computes for example Hash(code(w). code(s).validator_id.rand_seed) for each validator.
+It uses pseudorandom numbers embedded by validators into each MasterChain block (generated by a consensus using threshold signatures) to create a random seed, and then computes, for example, Hash(code(w). code(s).validator_id.rand_seed) for each validator.

 {